Jump to: Levy FAQs

 Finally, for a time, lawyers who had practiced for over 50 years were exempted from paying the levy as long as they remained claims free.
 Although this exemption has been removed, those lawyers who received it at the time are currently grandfathered.

 No, ALIA does not offer pro-rated refunds.
-Instead, ALIA allows lawyers to pay in two installments.
-For example, if a lawyer leaves private practice before the second installment is due, then the second installment is not payable, and the lawyer only paid 50 percent of the levy.
-ALIA encourages lawyers considering such practice changes to pay in two installments.
+Instead, ALIA allows lawyers to pay in two instalments.
+For example, if a lawyer leaves private practice before the second instalment is due, then the second instalment is not payable, and the lawyer only paid 50 percent of the levy.
+ALIA encourages lawyers considering such practice changes to pay in two instalments.

 The CLFL also came into effect starting July 1, 2021, for an ongoing pilot project.
 The terms of the CLFL, including the obligation to self-report and pay the CLFL commencing October 31, 2021, are contained in the Transaction and Filing Levy Schedule.
 For more information on the CLFL, view the Civil Litigation Filing Levy Pilot.